-(f) Each physician shall obtain board certification within three years of completion of a fellowship in interventional cardiology.

-(g) An interventionalist shall complete a minimum of 30 hours of continuing medical education credit in the area of interventional cardiology during every two years of practice.

-(h) Each physician who performs primary PCI agrees to participate in an on-call schedule.

-(i) A physician who completed an interventional cardiology fellowship less than three years ago shall have performed primary PCI on a minimum of 50 patients with acute myocardial infarctions during fellowship training or ten proctored cases before being permitted to perform primary PCI alone.
+- (f) Each physician shall obtain board certification in interventional cardiology within three years of completion of a fellowship in interventional cardiology. - (g) An interventionalist shall complete a minimum of 30 hours of continuing medical education credit in the area of interventional cardiology during every two years of practice. - (h) Each physician who performs primary PCI agrees to participate in an on-call schedule. - (i) A physician who completed an interventional cardiology fellowship less than three years ago shall have performed primary PCI on a minimum of 50 patients with acute myocardial infarctions during fellowship training or ten proctored cases before being permitted to perform primary PCI alone.

-(8) Volume
+(8) Volume.

-(a) For primary PCI cases, if a program falls below 36 cases for rural PCI providers and 49 cases for non-rural providers, a focused review will be triggered.

-(b) The target volume for primary PCI operators is 11 or more primary PCI cases annually.
+- (a) For primary PCI cases, if a program falls below 36 cases for rural PCI providers and 49 cases for non-rural providers, a focused review will be triggered. - (b) The target volume for primary PCI operatorseach physician who performs primary PCI is 11 or more primary PCI cases annually.